Meddygaeth Newyddenedigol (MSc)

 Meini prawf derbyn

-To be eligible, applicants must have completed the Cardiff University Postgraduate Diploma in Neonatal Medicine within the last three years.
+To be eligible, you will need to have completed the Cardiff University Postgraduate Diploma in Neonatal Medicine within the last three years.

 - Qualified medical doctors holding the clinical professional qualification recognised as the required entry qualification for their clinical profession (i.e. MB.ChB. or equivalent).

 - Qualified Advanced Neonatal Nurse Practitioners (ANNP) holding the clinical professional qualification recognised as the required entry qualification for their clinical profession (i.e. BN or equivalent) and in addition the training qualifying them to work as an ANNP (BSc / BSc and Postgraduate Certificate at MSc level / MSc, or equivalent).